AdaCore/spark2014/docs/ug/gnatprove.rst

 simplify the code during this investigation, for example by adding a simpler assertion and trying to prove it.

 |GNATprove| provides path information that might help the code review.
-You
+You can
-can display inside the editor the path on which the proof failed, as described in :ref:`GPS integration`.
+display inside the editor the path on which the proof failed, as described in :ref:`Running GNATprove from GPS`.
 In many cases, this is sufficient to spot a missing assertion.
 To further assist the user, we plan to add to this path some information about the values taken by variables from a counterexample.

 A property can also be conceptually provable, but the model used by
 |GNATProve| can currently not reason about it [MODEL].
 (See